gjmcn/data-cube-html/README.md

 HERE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-* unlike core DataCube methods, HTML methods do not convert the calling array to a cube.
+* unlike core Data-Cube methods, HTML methods do not convert the calling array to a cube.

 * how can use D3 style data attaching or match arrays